 Especially if the brief stipulates full post-editing, it helps to identify passages that could require more work before getting stuck in the nitty-gritty of editing.
 A machine translation quality estimation (MTQE) tool will provide an approximation of the expected effort.

 As you decide how little or how much editing is needed for each individual segment, it’s a good idea to fully grasp the source segment before checking the target—even though it’s tempting to work the other way.
 Once you have some experience with the MT engine used, it will become easier to identify problematic segments before actually looking at the target.
 If you’re new to post-editing, you could even try covering the target while reading the source.

 Go beyond words to find the right ones

 If you struggle to see past the source text and MT output wording but a close translation doesn’t cut it, it can be good to step away from words for a while.
 Firstly, think about the target reader, the subject, and the purpose of the text.
 If the text contains instructions, go through the motions in your head (or with your hands!) and then try to describe what you’re doing.
 If the text is about a product, picture how exactly it benefits the reader, how they are going to use it, and how they feel.
 Then try to talk about it in your target language.
 It may help to physically leave your desk while doing this, or even to take notes or draw a mind-map on a piece of paper.

 That being said, spending too much time on creative re-translation could indicate that the text is not suitable for MT, or that your own quality expectations are too high for the task at hand.
 It may be time to revisit the brief, discuss recurring issues with the client, or try a different MT engine.
-Phrase Translate, which includes MTQE, can select the most suitable engine out of the supported range based on the language pair and the domain of the source text.
+Phrase Translate, the machine translation add-on for Phrase TMS, our translation management system, includes MTQE and can automatically select the most suitable engine out of the supported range, based on the language pair and the domain of the source text.